julelang/manual/src/std/bufio.md

 ```jule
 type SplitFunc: fn(mut data: []byte, atEOF: bool)!: (advance: int, token: []byte)
 ```
 The signature of the split function used to tokenize the input\.
 The arguments are an initial substring of the remaining unprocessed data and a flag, atEOF, that reports whether the \[Reader\] has no more data to give\.
 The return values are the number of bytes to advance the input and the next token to return to the user, if any\.
-It throws error as exceptional, if any\.
+It throws error as, if any\.

-Any exceptional scanning will stop and data may be lost\.
-A successful read should always return successfully, any exceptional means it failed\.
-If that exceptional is \[FinalToken\], scanning stops with no error\.
+Any error scanning will stop and data may be lost\.
+A successful read should always return successfully, any error means it failed\.
+If that error is \[FinalToken\], scanning stops with no error\.
 A non\-nil token delivered with \[FinalToken\] will be the last token, and a nil token with \[FinalToken\] immediately stops the scanning\.

 Otherwise, the \[Scanner\] advances the input\.
 If the token is not nil, the \[Scanner\] returns it to the user\.
 If the token is nil, the \[Scanner\] reads more data and continues scanning; if there is no more data\-\-if atEOF was true\-\-the \[Scanner\] returns\.
 If the data does not yet hold a complete token, for instance if it has no newline while scanning lines, a \[SplitFunc\] can return \(0, nil\) to signal the \[Scanner\] to read more data into the slice and try again with a longer slice starting at the same point in the input\.